theopenlane/entx/history/README.md

 ### Auditing

-enthistory includes tools for "auditing" history tables by providing a means of exporting the data inside of them.
-You can enable auditing by using the `enthistory.WithAuditing()` option when initializing the extension.
+history includes tools for "auditing" history tables by providing a means of exporting the data inside of them.
+You can enable auditing by using the `history.WithAuditing()` option when initializing the extension.
 The main tool for auditing is the `Audit()` method, which builds an audit log of the history tables that you can export as a file, upload to S3, or inspect.